26remph/awesome-drone/README.md

 * [poetry](https://github.com/python-poetry/poetry.git) - Poetry helps you declare, manage and install dependencies of Python projects, ensuring you have the right stack everywhere.

+### Logging

+*Libraries for generating and working with logs.*

+* [sentry-python](https://github.com/getsentry/sentry-python) - Sentry SDK for Python.
+### HTML Manipulation

+*Libraries for working with HTML and XML.*

+* [beautifulsoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) - Providing Pythonic idioms for iterating, searching, and modifying HTML or XML.

+### HTTP Clients

+*Libraries for working with HTTP.*

+* [httpx](https://github.com/encode/httpx) - A next generation HTTP client for Python.

 ## File Manipulation

 *Libraries for file manipulation.*